WVU Institutional Review Boards

 - To observe, or have a third party observe, the conduct of research.

-Protocol applications are submitted using the WVU+kc protocol management system.
+submitted using the WVU+kc protocol management system.
+Upon submission, the

-Upon submission, the application could be stopped before reaching the IRB for review
+application could be stopped before reaching the IRB for review if approval is

-if approval is required for Bio-Safety, Radiation Safety, or for Data Protection.
+required for Bio-Safety, Radiation Safety, or for Data Protection.
+Once approvals

-During this review, the PI and research staff may be asked to clarify or make revisions
+the PI and research staff may be asked to clarify or make revisions to the application.

-to the application.
-The review assists the IRB members and the research staff by
+The review assists the IRB members and the research staff by decreasing the approval

-decreasing the approval time and improving the quality of the protocol application.
+time and improving the quality of the protocol application.
+After this review,